Sandpainting: Present-day sandpainting techniques

-Most artists use naturally occurring oxidised and mineral-charged coloured sands, adding powdered charcoal to widen the palette and in some instances idiosyncratic materials such as iron filings or discarded stonemasons' dust from ecclesiastical sites.
+Most artists use naturally occurring oxidized and mineral-charged colored sands, adding powdered charcoal to widen the palette and in some instances idiosyncratic materials such as iron filings or discarded stonemasons' dust from ecclesiastical sites.
 Other artists use industrial tinted quartz sands with a capacity to resist weathering, and a new generation of strong adhesives.
 The work is protected with a coat of spray varnish.
 No protective glass frame is needed with the sands and the adhesives since the paintings have proved to resist the effect of direct sunlight without any yellowing of the varnish.